hopkinton-independent-logo2x

 “The charge of ‘possession of burglarious instruments’ refers to having any tools or instruments that could be used to facilitate the B&E,” van Raalten noted.
 He did not elaborate on what was used in this instance.

-The deputy chief stressed that he believe this was a targeted incident because the police investigation revealed that this property was listed on “a social media group that posts about abandoned properties throughout New England.”
+The deputy chief stressed that he believed this was a targeted incident because the police investigation revealed that this property was listed on “a social media group that posts about abandoned properties throughout New England.”

 “Officers were able to locate the suspect’s vehicle, conduct a search, and recover what is believed to be stolen property, likely obtained from another B&E they committed,” van Raalten continued.